usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-3/In-Class-Materials/DITAP Facilitator Guide Module 3.md

 * Explain the purpose and value of acquisition strategy planning in the federal procurement lifecycle
 * Identify how acquisition strategies vary depending on inherited contracts versus new procurements
 * Apply key pre-award activities—such as stakeholder engagement and market research—to inform strategic decisions
-* Describe the lean canvas approach and its role as a living document in agile acquisition environments
+* Describe the lean canvas approach and its role as a living document in Agile acquisition environments
 * Recognize when and how to update the acquisition strategy based on new inputs and evolving conditions

 ### Connection to overall DITAP program